hmslima/sambahsacompletegrammar/sambahsa-en.md

 how?
 Look the example below:

-**Latif, gwivt-yo in Afghanistan, baht Sambahsa –** Latif, who lives in Afghanistan, speaks sambahsa
+**Latif, gwivt-yo in Afghanistan, baht Sambahsa –** Latif, who lives in Afghanistan, speaks Sambahsa

-*They actually are
-s, you'll know more about them in a appropriate chapter, it's enough to know that they must be suffixed – with hyphen – just after the verb.*
+They actually are enclitics, you'll know more about them in a appropriate chapter, it's enough to know that they must be suffixed – with hyphen – just after the verb.

 Notice that even we remove the “gwivt-yo in Afghanistan” (“who lives in Afghanistan”), the sentence wouldn’t lose its meaning, once “Latif baht Sambahsa” still pass the same message?
-We can understand the relative pronouns yo(s)/ya/yod insert an information merely additional that – gramatically speaking – can be omitted.
+We can understand the relative pronouns yo(s)/ya/yod insert an information merely additional that – grammatically speaking – can be omitted.

 Now let’s see an example that the relative pronouns yo(s)/ya/yod wouldn’t be useful.

-**Id bahsa, quod Latif baht, est Sambahsa –** the language, which Latif speaks, is sambahsa
+**Id bahsa, quod Latif baht, est Sambahsa –** the language, which Latif speaks, is Sambahsa

 If we remove the “quod Latif baht” (“which Latif speaks”), the sentence would lose its original meaning.

 You would question me: “but I could use a lot these relative pronouns that you say be rarely used, because I make a lot of sentences where they fit”.

 But the detail is that you could use the pronouns qui/qua/quod in the